 OUR MOVE TO CO-EDUCATION

-Right from the very start, this new chapter in Farlington's life received the backing of pupils, parents and staff alike.
+Right from the very start, Farlington's move to co-education received the backing of pupils, parents and staff alike.
 Our school has long been associated with providing an excellent, balanced and all-round education to girls, and we are delighted to be able to extend this provision to include boys.
 Our current boys are thriving and we look forward to welcoming boys into every Year Group from September 2021.

 Our move to co-education makes Farlington the only co-educational independent school for ages 4 to 18 in the Horsham area.